ruricolist/cmd/README.md

 Arguments to `cmd` are *never* passed to a shell for interpretation.

+Arguments can be either strings, keywords, or lists of strings and keywords.

 Arguments are handled as follows:

 1. A string is tokenized (using [cl-shlex][]) and added to the list of